 Paws4Vets’ primary mission is to train and provide qualified individuals with certified assistance dogs custom trained to fit their individual requirements and needs.
 Currently, placements will be considered in the nine Mid Atlantic states we have a presence.
 (VA, WV, OH, PA, MD, NC, SC, GA, FL).

 Service Dog Trainers - can possibly train your own dog.
+These orgs offer training classes for you to attend.

 American Service Animal Society

+Double check if you have to live in Arizona.
 This org does charge a $25.00 application fee, but after speaking with Debbie, the Director, it sounds like a very good program worth your investigation and determination.
 If the fee is too costly for you, do discuss that with Debbie.

-Sherri's Project: Wounded Warrior Pack
+Sherri's Project: Wounded Warrior Pack Oceanside CA

 PETS N VETS